 BS in Leadership and Organizational Studies

 The baccalaureate degree in Leadership and Organizational Studies (LOS) combines a liberal arts program with the study of how organizations operate and how leadership functions.
 It emphasizes the critical need to understand and work with people, the dynamics of change, the interdisciplinary nature of organizational operations, and the practical application of theories and leadership concepts.
-Drawing on faculty from diverse backgrounds, leadership and organizational studies is designed to prepare students for work in the nonprofit, public, or private sectors.
+Drawing on faculty from diverse backgrounds, the Leadership and Organizational Studies program is designed to prepare students for work in the nonprofit, public, or private sectors.

-This program may be completed face-to-face on our Lewiston and Portland campuses, fully online, or through a combination of the two.
-For more information about the fully online option, please contact Admissions at firstname.lastname@example.org.
+This program may be completed face-to-face on our Portland campus, fully online, or through a combination of the two.
+For more information, please contact Admissions at firstname.lastname@example.org.

-The LOS program offers an accelerated pathway option for current USM students in any major.
-For more information on the accelerated pathway, please click here.
+The LOS program also offers an accelerated pathway option for current USM students in any major.
+For more information on the accelerated pathway, contact the Graduate Admissions office.

 Please visit the Office of Undergraduate Admission for application information.